Some companies prefer data scientists to have advanced degrees (M.S. or Ph.D.) in a quantitative field.

-Predictive chops are a must for employment.
+Predictive modeling is important.
 Harris goes so far as to class predictive modeling as one of a data scientist’s four core competencies (along with SQL, statistics and programming).

 “If you don’t have at least a grounding in these skills, you’re probably not getting through the door, in part because they form a common language that lets people from different backgrounds talk to each other.”

 Want to make back some of your education costs?

 Test your skills against the best on Kaggle, a crowdsourced platform for data predictions.
 Companies and organizations regularly award prizes for the best solutions to their predictive-modeling needs.

 Machine learning is variously defined as the:

 - Ability of a machine to improve its own performance through artificial intelligence